JJ/setup-gh-pages/README.md

 Set up `gh-pages`
 ==============

-Sets up a repo after initial generation of [Github pages](http://pages.github.com) and adds a hook for syncing after initial setup.
+Sets up a repo after initial generation of
+[Github pages](http://pages.github.com) and adds a hook for syncing after initial creation from GitHub.

 ## Before running

 These couple of shell scripts use `curl`, `git`, `perl` and shell commands.
 They should be in any basic Linux or Mac installation that is already using GitHub, but if it's not, `sudo apt-get install curl perl` and whatever else is not there.

 ## Instructions